Get your nightlife on in Montréal

 Hot spots to catch world-class DJs

 It’s the birthplace of MUTEK, the home of the Société des arts technologiques (SAT), and the site of an annual city-wide celebration of digital culture… Montréal is definitely an international hot spot for electronica.
-From New City Gas to Moomba to Stereo, there’s a slew of amazing places to dance to the beat at regular weekly DJ nights.
+From New City Gas to Stereo, there’s a slew of amazing places to dance to the beat at regular weekly DJ nights.

 Caliente clubs to go dancing

 Of course, you may dance to a different beat: salsa or tango, anyone?
 Let your twinkle-toes twirl at any one of these happening danceries, with or without partner.
 If you want to learn, you’re at the right place – there are classes for every level at many of these clubs, including Latin Groove to Air de Tango, as well as theme nights like Queer Tango.
 And if you’re more of a wallflower who enjoys watching others as you chat and sip on the sidelines, feel free!

 Supper clubs to get the full meal deal

 Nothing says “date” like a place that combines dinner and a show and/or dance party in a single location.
 Montréal has quite a scene of supper clubs, thanks to venues including Time Supper Club and Balcon Cabaret Music-Hall.
 For real Vegas-style entertainment, look no further than the Montréal Casino: in addition to the nine restaurants and bars, there are shows and libations at the Cabaret, including burlesque, comedy and music.